-An ancient monastery founded in 1366, is the home to the impressive collection of Pisa University Natural History Museum.
-The collection was started by the Grand Duke Ferdinando I De Medici in the 16th century and has expanded during the centuries.
-Today Calci Charterhouse features one of the largest collections of cetacean skeletons in Europe.
+An ancient monastery founded in 1366, is the home to the impressive collection of the Pisa University Natural History Museum.
+Grand Duke Ferdinando I De Medici started the collection in the 16th century.
+Today, Calci Charterhouse features one of the largest collections of cetacean skeletons in Europe.
 In 2008 the museum opened the Aquarium section in its cellars.
 Following its renovations in 2016, now it hosts the largest freshwater aquarium in Italy, featuring many rare species from all around the world.

 How to arrive and Ticket Prices

-Calci Charterhouse is situated 10 kilometres outside Pisa.
+Calci Charterhouse is 10 kilometers outside Pisa.
 If you’re coming from the highway, the exit is Pisa Nord.
 Then follow the provincial road towards Calci.
 The directions lead directly to the Charterhouse parking a few meters from the entrance.

-The museum is divided in 3 different sections: the Natural History Museum, the Aquarium and the temporary exhibitions.
-Full ticket gives you access to the three for 14,00 €.
-Otherwise, you can book separated entries for 8,00 €.
+The museum is divided into 3 different sections: the Natural History Museum, the Aquarium, and the temporary exhibitions.
+The full ticket gives you access to the three for 14,00 €.
+Otherwise, you can book separate entries for 8,00 €.
 For more info check the museum’s ticket office.

 Calci Charterhouse Natural History Museum

-Want to see Calci Charterhouse more in depth?
-Check our virtual visit to the Natural History Museum ↓
+Want to see the Natural History Museum more in-depth?
+Check our virtual tour ↓

 The Charterhouse was founded in 1366 by Carthusian monks.
 But its appearance changed through the centuries, especially in the XVII and XVIII centuries, achieving a baroque aspect.
 The last monks left the monastery in 1972.
 Since then, the buildings have been renovated and most recently they opened to the public.